hzeller/beagleg/README.md

 BeagleG
 -------

-Experimental motor controller using the PRU capability of the Beaglebone Black.
+Experimental step-motor controller using the PRU capability of the Beaglebone Black to create precisely timed stepper-pulses.

 The host library motor-interface allows to enqueue steps of up to 8 motors that are controlled in a coordinated move, with real-time controlled steps at rates